Napa

 Over-scheduling golf days

-Napa works best with one serious round per day and time left for wine and dinner; two rounds a day with a tasting squeezed in between rarely works for anyone.
+Napa works best with one serious round per day and time left for wine and dinner; Two rounds a day with a tasting squeezed in between rarely works for anyone.

 • !